techidaily/site-games-able/source/_posts/mastering-xbox-xs-track-your-gaming-hours.md

 ![A screenshot of the Load screen for Mass Effect Legendary Edition on Xbox Series X](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/08/screenshot-2893.jpg)

  Alternatively, the Xbox app for Windows and PC can help to reveal an accurate**Time played** stat for your Xbox games.
-By using the**Achievements** tab and selecting a game, you can access the**Time played** stat outside your Xbox Series X|S. You can install the Xbox app through the official[Xbox](https://www.xbox.com/en-US/apps/xbox-app-for-pc) site.
+By using the**Achievements** tab and selecting a game, you can access the**Time played** stat outside your Xbox Series X|S. You can install the Xbox app through the official [Xbox](https://www.xbox.com/en-US/apps/xbox-app-for-pc) site.

 ![A screenshot of the game statistics for Mass Effect Legendary Edition taken from the Xbox app for PC](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/08/xbox-app.jpg)

  But while using the Xbox app or in-game stats is a useful backup option, neither method completely fixes the**Time played** stat.
-Even[setting up parental settings on Xbox Series X|S](https://www.makeuseof.com/xbox-series-parental-controls-how-to/) to provide screen time statistics isn't comparable to**Time played** .
+Even [setting up parental settings on Xbox Series X|S](https://www.makeuseof.com/xbox-series-parental-controls-how-to/) to provide screen time statistics isn't comparable to**Time played** .

 ## Time Played on Xbox Series X|S Is a Useful Yet Inconsistent Feature